 In 2020, the question is more Surface Pro 7 vs Surface Pro 6.
 But this original article from 2016 stands as is, and if you are still looking to compare and contrast these two, or find out key details, the original review by Nirave stands in place.

 Design & Display

 To begin with, the display is actually larger on the Surface Pro 4 despite being the same size as its predecessor, thanks to smaller bezels, which result in a much more compact experience.
 The 0.3 inches in extra real estate may not seem like much on paper but the 12.3-inch display on the Surface Pro 4 is definitely noticeably larger than the 12-inch screen on the Surface Pro 3 when you begin to use it.
 The volume rocker has also shifted spots, into a better place in my view.

 The Surface Pro 3 screen offers 2160 x 1440 pixels resolution, which equates to a pixel density of 216 pixels per inch, but with the Surface Pro 4, Microsoft has increased the screen size and also bumped the resolution to 2736 x 1834 pixels.
-This increased resolution offers a vastly improved pixel desnity of 267 pixels per inch which, while still lower than the ~400ppi limit for the human eye, offers a much better experience.
+This increased resolution offers a vastly improved pixel density of 267 pixels per inch which, while still lower than the ~400ppi limit for the human eye, offers a much better experience.
 Yes, individual pixels are discernible but the overall experience is certainly vastly improved

 The Pro 4 is also thinner and lighter at 8.45mm and 766 grams – versus 9.1mm and 800 grams on the Surface Pro 3 – and the lighter, more compact body, results in a more ergonomically friendly experience.
 Consider that many 2-in-1 users (like myself) do carry the tablet around in the hand – similar to how you might carry a portfolio or large notebook – and the smaller thickness and lighter body is certainly more than welcome.